Rodney King: A cop's perspective

 Here’s a cop’s perspective.

-On March 3rd, 1991 Rodney King was driving while intoxicated and when officers attempted to arrest him, the large belligerent man resisted that arrest.
+On March 3, 1991, Rodney King was driving while intoxicated.
+When officers attempted to arrest him, the large belligerent man resisted that arrest.

 A citizen, George Holliday, picked up his video camera and taped the in-progress drama playing out in front of him.
 Ultimately, LAPD officers found themselves criminally charged.
 There was one mistrial and four were acquitted in Simi Valley court room.